dlt-hub/dlt/README.md

 Data Load Tool (DLT) is an open source python library for building data pipelines.

-It's goal is to enable faster building of low-maintenance data pipelines.
+The goal of DLT is to make it easier and faster to build low-maintenance data pipelines.

 It's designed to run anywhere (python 3.8+) and it can fit in your existing workflows or be scheduled independently.